Mao Zedong: Youth and the Xinhai Revolution: 1893–1911

-In 1911, Mao began middle school in Changsha.
+In 1911, Mao began secondary school in Changsha.
 Revolutionary sentiment was strong in the city, where there was widespread animosity towards Emperor Puyi's absolute monarchy and many were advocating republicanism.
-The republicans' figurehead was Sun Yat-sen, an American-educated Christian who led the Tongmenghui society.
+The republicans' figurehead was Sun Yat-sen, a Hawaiian-educated Christian who led the Tongmenghui society.
 In Changsha, Mao was influenced by Sun's newspaper, The People's Independence (Minli bao), and called for Sun to become president in a school essay.
 As a symbol of rebellion against the Manchu monarch, Mao and a friend cut off their queue pigtails, a sign of subservience to the emperor.

 Inspired by Sun's republicanism, the army rose up across southern China, sparking the Xinhai Revolution.
 Changsha's governor fled, leaving the city in republican control.
 Supporting the revolution, Mao joined the rebel army as a private soldier, but was not involved in fighting or combat.
 The northern provinces remained loyal to the emperor, and hoping to avoid a civil war, Sun—proclaimed "provisional president" by his supporters—compromised with the monarchist general Yuan Shikai.
 The monarchy was abolished, creating the Republic of China, but the monarchist Yuan became president.
 With the revolution over, Mao resigned from the army in 1912, after six months as a soldier.
 Around this time, Mao discovered socialism from a newspaper article; proceeding to read pamphlets by Jiang Kanghu, the student founder of the Chinese Socialist Party, Mao remained interested yet unconvinced by the idea.